timgates42/namedlist/README.txt

 Mutable default values
 ----------------------

-Be aware of creating mutable default values.
+Be aware of specifying mutable default values.
 Due to the way Python handles default values, each instance of a namedlist will share the default.
 This is especially problematic with default values that are lists.
 For example::